 This tree is native to the northern temperate and boreal forests in North America.
-Grows well in acidic, loamy, moist, sandy, well-drained and clay soils and up to 60 feet height.
-The crown is narrow in young trees and leaves are needle-like long, rhombic in cross-section, glaucous blue-green above.
+Grows well in acidic, loamy, moist, sandy, well-drained, and clay soils and up to 60 feet in height.
+The crown is narrow in young trees and the leaves are needle-like long, rhombic in cross-section, and glaucous blue-green above.
 This gives a beautiful look to the potted white spruce.

-Juniper are coniferous trees found throughout the Northern Hemisphere, from the Arctic, south to tropical Africa, Eastern Tibet and in the mountains of Central America.
+Junipers are coniferous trees found throughout the Northern Hemisphere, from the Arctic, south to tropical Africa, Eastern Tibet, and in the mountains of Central America.
 Grows about 40 m tall in wild and they have needle-like or scale-like leaves.

 7. Wollemi Pine

-These are one of the oldest tress found on earth.
+These are one of the oldest trees found on earth.
 It is classified as critically endangered and is legally protected in Australia.
 The bark of the tree is dark brown in color and knobbly resembling cereals.
-Leaves of the Wollemi pine are flat, long, broad and and spirally arranged on shoots.
+Leaves of the Wollemi pine are flat, long, broad, and spirally arranged on shoots.
 This evergreen tree grows up to 40 m tall.

 9. Japanese Maple

-Also known as red emperor maple, palmate maple.
-Japanese maple are kept in pots for colorful, beautifully shaped leaves.
-It can grow up to 35 feet tall.
+Also known as red emperor maple, or palmate maple.
+Japanese maple is grown indoors in pots for its colorful, beautifully shaped leaves.
+This plant can grow up to 35 feet tall.
 Choose a pot that is twice the size of the roots and a deep half of the root size.